Process Addiction Assessments - A Guide to Behavioral Addiction

 Gambling Addiction

 Gambling is legal across the United States, and many gamble for fun and recreation.
-When gambling crosses the line into excessive wagering, a process addiction may be developing.
+When gambling crosses the line into excessive wagering, a process addiction may develop.

 The negative consequences of problem gambling can be life-changing.
 People in gambling disorder treatment talk about losing large amounts of money, legal problems, lost homes, bankruptcies, lost jobs, and divorces.
 Suicide risks are higher among people who struggle with gambling issues.6